 In 1907, Hay collaborated with the writer, Walter Dixon Scott, on Liverpool for A & C Black’s series of colour plate books.
 In the same year, he married the artist, Enid Rutherford, daughter of William Rutherford who, at the time, was the Conservative Member of Parliament for Liverpool West Derby.
 They soon settled at Taintree House, Heathfield Road, Audlem, near Nantwich.
 Like James, Enid was a member of both the Liverpool Academy and the Sandon Studio Society.
 James was also a member of the committee that selected the works for the Sandon’s ground-breaking exhibition, which, in 1911, introduced the Post-Impressionists and other Modernist artists to the Liverpool public.
 Sadly, Enid died in the same year.

-In 1912, Hay moved to London and settled near Trafalgar Square.
+In 1912, Hay moved to London and took lodgings at 18 Trafalgar Square, Chelsea (now Chelsea Square).
 Having already held a solo show at the Baillie Gallery in 1910, he showed work with various dealers and societies, including the Camden Town Group, where he appeared as a guest, and the London Group, of which he became a member in 1915.
 His later work shows the influence of the Camden Town members, Spencer Gore and Robert Bevan.

 In 1914, Hay was one of the 90 artists selected to represent Britain at the Venice Biennale.
 The other artists included his friend, Francis Dodd, who produced a drypoint portrait of Hay.